schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 This script will troubleshoot and fix common extension issues.

-### 10. Registering the Cluster
+### 11. Registering the Cluster

-*This section will be detailed in a future update, complete with step-by-step instructions and screenshots.*

 Once the cluster node script completes and extensions are correctly installed, follow these steps to register your cluster in Azure:

 1. **Assign Required Rights:**

+   If you ran `00_AzurePreRequisites.ps1` in Step 4, all RBAC roles have already been assigned automatically and you can skip this step.
+If you skipped Step 4, assign the following roles manually:

-   - **Subscription Level:**
+   - **Subscription Level:** `Azure Stack HCI Administrator`, `Reader`.
-     - If not an Owner or Contributor, assign the following roles to the user performing the registration:
-       - Azure Local Administrator
-       - Reader

-   - **Resource Group Level:**
-     - Assign the following roles to the user within the Resource Group where deployment will occur:
-       - Key Vault Data Access Administrator
+   - **Resource Group Level:** `Key Vault Data Access Administrator`, `Key Vault Secrets Officer`, `Key Vault Contributor`, `Storage Account Contributor`.
-       - Key Vault Secrets Officer
-       - Key Vault Contributor
-       - Storage Account Contributor

-   - **Microsoft Entra Roles and Administrators:**
-     - Assign the following role to the user performing the deployment:
+   - **Microsoft Entra Roles and Administrators:** `Cloud Application Administrator` for the user performing the deployment.
-       - Cloud Application Administrator

-   *In the near future, I plan to automate this process (granting granular rights to a user for deployment) using a script.*

 2. **Initial Cluster Registration:**